Emotional Trauma After a Car Accident

 While physical injuries after a car accident may be easier to identify, there may be emotional trauma that's not as easy to see or treat.
 Emotional trauma can be an important part of any car accident claim.
 Here you'll find more information on emotional trauma after a car accident and what this can mean for your car accident case.

 What Does Emotional Trauma Look Like?

 According to some national estimates, around nine percent of those who survive a car accident eventually develop posttraumatic stress disorder (PTSD).
-This is significant considering that it doesn't even account for other medical conditions that can arise after a crash such as depression, anxiety or any number of phobias.
+This is significant considering that it may not account for other medical conditions that can arise after a crash such as depression or anxiety.

-You can tell whether you're suffering from emotional trauma by some of the more common symptoms, which often include:
+You may be able to identify suffering from emotional trauma by some of the common symptoms, which often include: